sdurz/sdurz-me/_posts/2021-04-25-anonymizer-bot-with-ubot.md

 This is what it takes to implement an anonymizer bot with **uBot**.

-The bot will echo back any message on a private chat, ignoring only _/start_ command, please not that this behaviour is achived just by composing existing matchers.
+The bot will echo back any message on a private chat, ignoring only _/start_ command, please note that this behaviour is achived just by composing existing matchers.

 The bot will also that intercept and handle properly any interruption signal by calling a cancel function on the context.